catseye/Robin/README.md

     make exe

 to build the reference interpreter.
-(If you don't have `ghc`, no executable will be built, but in this case the `bin/robin` script will fall back to using `runhaskell` or `runhugs` instead.)
+(Note that in this case, you will need to ensure you have dependencies like `parsec` and `random` installed, yourself.)
 It will also build the standard library (`pkg/stdlib.robin`).
 This same Makefile can be used to build the JavaScript version of the interpreter, with `make web`.

+If you don't have `ghc` at all, no executable will be built; but that's OK, because in this case the `bin/robin` script will fall back to using `runhaskell` or `runhugs` instead.

-After building the executable, you can then run it, using the driver script, on one of the example Robin sources in `eg` like so:
+After building (if you can), you can run the Robin interpreter using the driver script in `bin`, on one of the example Robin sources in `eg` like so:

     bin/robin pkg/stdlib.robin eg/hello-world.robin